Anassdev/bootstrap-formation-files/README.md

 # bootstrap-formation-files
-just the file that i create when i was recording the formation
+just the files that i create when i was recording the formation